What is East Carolina Barbecue Sauce?

 Unlike tomato or mustard-based sauces, tangy East Carolina vinegar sauce is mixed right into freshly pulled pork.
 This is done to add extra layers of flavor and help keep the meat from drying out.
 It’s best to go light with this sauce and only use enough to coat the meat before serving.
 Keep some in a condiment bottle and use it as a table sauce.
 That way, those who want more can add their desired amount.

--This sauce can also be used on pulled chicken sandwiches.
+- Use this sauce on pulled chicken sandwiches.
 Start with a light coating.
 Chicken and pork hold flavors differently, so keep that in mind before using.

--If you find that this sauce has too much vinegar flavor, add a tablespoon more of ketchup to mellow it out.
-Eastern Carolina sauce traditionally contains a strong vinegar flavor that some are not used to consuming.
-Work your way up.
+- If you find that this sauce has too much vinegar flavor, add a tablespoon more of ketchup to mellow it out.
+Eastern Carolina sauce traditionally contains a strong vinegar flavor.
+We recommend working your way up.
 Think of it as taste bud training!

 Read all about how to make pulled pork.